-Visit the People's Palace, which tells the story of Glaswegians from 1750 to the end of the 20th Century; and the Provand’s Lordship and Tenement House for recreations of how people lived in times gone by.
+For the history of Glasgow and its people visit the People's Palace, which tells the story of Glaswegians from 1750 to the end of the 20th century; and the Provand’s Lordship and Tenement House for recreations of how people lived in times gone by.

 No matter what you have planned for your visit, it’s impossible to spend time in Glasgow without experiencing the history and heritage of the city, as it is all around us!

 It is in the way you travel – Glasgow’s Subway is the world’s third oldest underground – take a spin around the circular 15 stop route and hop on and off to take in the city’s diverse neighbourhoods.

-It’s in the places you choose to stay – Many of Glasgow’s hotels and apartments are based within grand historic city buildings.
+It’s in the places you choose to stay – many of Glasgow’s hotels and apartments are based within grand historic city buildings.
 There is the Grand Central Hotel at Central Station, which originally opened in 1883.
 Then there’s Hotel Du Vin at One Devonshire Gardens – a boutique hotel set within a tree-lined Victorian terrace.